NATIONAL VETERANS BUSINESS DEVELOPMENT COUNCIL (NVBDC) INITIATES A NEW “MILITARY AND VETERAN ORGANIZATION TASK FORCE”

 Lieutenant Colonel (retired) Kathy Poynton served over 32 years in service, over 24 of those years in active duty status.
 During her military career she has deployed to Iraq, Honduras, Panama, Turkey, Kuwait, and Afghanistan.
 Kathy received numerous awards during her service including Bronze Star, Army Commendation Medal and Iraqi Campaign Medal.
 Kathy is a results-driven leader with experience providing strategic management in areas of operations, human resources, project and program management, and process improvement.
 Kathy has a Masters, in Public Administration, Marist College, Poughkeepsie, NY and is a graduate of Command and General Staff College.

 Together, Kathy and the task force will promote Veteran-Owned Businesses (VOBs), especially businesses owned and operated by Service-Disabled Veterans (SD/VOBs) to national VSO and Military Service Organizations (MSOs).
 We believe the MSOs and VSOs can help their membership grow by being recognized as an advocate for their current and future members who are or will become business owners.
-NVBDC VIEWS ENTREPRENEURSHIP AS ANOTHER FORM OF EMPLOYMENT AND WE BELIEVE THAT HELPING OUR VETERANS SUCCEED IN BUSINESS HELPS THEM, THEIR FAMILIES, AND THE COMMUNITIES IN WHICH THEY RESIDE.
-NVBDC wants to work with the MSOs and VSOs who can help make this a reality for our veterans.
+The NVBDC views entrepreneurship as another form of employment and we believe that helping our veterans succeed in business helps them, their families, and the communities in which they reside.
+The NVBDC wants to work with the MSOs and VSOs who can help make this a reality for our veterans.

 Kathy is excited to kick-start her plan and develop her role bringing these organizations together.
 Kathy initiated a soft launch of the NVBDC Task Force, before this announcement, and the feedback has been exceptional.
 She is already underway with 6 organizations starting the process of becoming involved to join together and establish the NVBDC Task Force.
 We have signed MOU’s from Women Veterans Empowered & Thriving, Warrior Women United, Veteran Business Network, The Rosie Network, InvestVets and The Women Veterans Alliance.